TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          not be included.
 Extensive usage might cause huge numbers of temporary files to be created.
 See ->if for details.

-         **nomodule**: When set the `HTML5 attribute nomodule
+         **nomodule**: When set, the `HTML5 attribute nomodule
          <https://html.spec.whatwg.org/multipage/scripting.html#attr-script-nomodule>`__
-         is is added.
-This prevents a script from being executed in user agents that support module scripts, allowing selective execution of module scripts in modern user agents and classic scripts in older user agents.
+         is added.
+This prevents a script from being executed in user agents that support module scripts.
+It allows selective execution of module scripts in modern user agents, and execution of classic scripts in older user agents.

          **type**: Setting the MIME type of the script.
 Default: The attribute is omitted for frontend rendering when :ts:`config.doctype` is not set or